 As a new mum, you may be sleep deprived and lethargic.
 You are also using more energy each day just by breastfeeding.
 Don’t forget, your supply can be affected by your lethargy, so don’t push it.
-It’s crucial that you are providing your body with the nourishment it needs, that is, good quality food, sleep and water, so you have the energy to exercise as well as produce milk.
+It’s crucial that you are providing your body with the nourishment it needs, that is, good quality food and snacks (Lactation Cookies can be an excellent option to have in the pantry), sleep and water, so you have the energy to exercise as well as produce milk.

 In the early months, I find two to three days of exercise followed by a rest day is a good way to maintain and refill those energy stores.

-Before you leave for the run, insert fresh nursing pads into your bra to prevent a mid-run leak!
+Before you leave for your session, insert fresh nursing pads into your bra to prevent a mid-workout leak!

 Libby Nuttall is a women’s personal trainer in the Macedon Ranges.
 When she’s not hanging with her two sons, husband and Weimaraner (a.k.a; the boys), she is running high intensity fitness classes, volunteering as the President of the local playgroup, or working on her range of online, pre and post natal wellness programs, Miracle Months.

 For the majority of us, consciously moving away from single use, non recyclable/biodegradable products is something we are actively committed to, but it can become overwhelming at times, especially working out where to start.
 While these easy eco-friendly product swaps aren't going to change the world overnight, they help us to play a small role in the greater good.